clipperhouse/netlify/content/tech-talk.md

 The world of technology can be overwhelming — so much jargon and an ever-changing landscape.

+If you’re a non-technical person in a technical field, **knowledge and credibility** matter a lot; leveling-up one’s understanding makes one more competitive.

-[Matt Sherman](/about/) specializes in explaining this landscape to folks in non-technical roles, especially technical recruiting and sales.
+[Matt Sherman](/about/) specializes in explaining this landscape to folks in non-technical roles, especially  recruiting and sales.

 ## Whirlwind tour